jmrvm801/webProject/README.md

 # Instalation & usage

-1. Download economic.sql from datasource folder.
+1. Download economic.rar from root folder.
 2. Create a database in MySQL called "economic".
 3. Import the sql File into import section.
 4. Create or update an user with "root" name and without password.